There’s a very logical reason why premature ventricular contractions or palpitations seem to go hand-in-hand with Prilosec.

 Prilosec is commonly used in the treatment of gastroesophageal reflux disease — commonly known as GERD or just “acid reflux.”

-“Because Prilosec is a very commonly used drug, and palpitations are a very common symptom, it’s likely that palpitations can be found in Prilosec users,” says Daniel P. Morin, MD, FACC, Director of Electrophysiology Research and Director of Cardiovascular Research for the Ochsner Health System.
+“Because Prilosec is a very commonly used drug, and palpitations are a very common symptom, it’s likely that palpitations can be found in Prilosec users,” says Daniel P. Morin, MD, FACC, formerly Director of both Electrophysiology Research and Cardiovascular Research for Ochsner Health System, and currently Professor of Medicine and Cardiology at University of California, San Francisco.

 “One condition that Prilosec treats, acid reflux disease (a.k.a., “GERD”), can make the heartbeat more easily felt, so that may cause an apparent association between Prilosec use and the feeling of palpitations,” continues Dr. Morin.